JianLoong/jianloong.github.io/content/projects.md

 This project is a Reddit data crawler that does not depend on the Reddit API.
 It is meant to be run on a remote machine so cron jobs can be set up.
 It also builds a simple dashboard based on a subreddit for demo purposes.

-This project is inspired by the post [here](https//jianliew.me/posts/amitheasshole/)

 {{< figure src="/images/redditvisual.png" title="" align="center" link="https://jianliew.me/reddit-store">}}

 It can be found [here](https://jianliew.me/reddit-store).
 It is also on GitHub [here](https://github.com/JianLoong/reddit-store)